-U.S. News & World Report asked Stephanie Felzenberg, editor of the Best Nanny Newsletter, to share her best advice for nannies who want to market themselves and stand out from the pack:
+U.S. News and World Report asked Stephanie Felzenberg, editor of the Best Nanny Newsletter, to share her best advice for nannies who want to market themselves and stand out from the pack:

 1. Standout Résumé.
 The résumé remains the most important way for nanny candidates to market themselves.
 To stand out among a pile of others, caregivers should include a photo of themselves on their résumé.
 Including a photo playing or posing with children will help parents take notice.
 The résumé should be printed on high-quality paper.
 Nanny candidates should spell check and proofread the résumé to make sure the grammar is perfect and the meaning is clear.